General Convex Agreement with Near-Optimal Communication: Introduction

-On the other hand, reducing communication becomes challenging: if the inputs can be represented using $L$ bits, the $\plainbc$-based approach incurs at least $\bigO(L n^2)$ bits of communication.
+On the other hand, approaching $\ba$'s asymptotically tight lower bound for communication complexity becomes challenging.
+If the honest parties' inputs can be represented using $L$ bits, $\plainbc$-based approaches, such as the one described above, incur at least $\bigO(L n^2)$ bits of communication.
 In fact, such approaches require honest parties to relay messages from byzantine parties, leading to an adversarially-chosen communication complexity.
-This stands in sharp contrast to $\ba$, where \emph{extension protocol} techniques enable communication $\bigO(L n + \poly(n,\kappa))$ even via deterministic protocols, where $\kappa$ denotes a security parameter, matching the lower bound of $\Omega(L n)$ bits \cite{PODC:FitHir06,PODC:LiaVai11,PODC:GanPat16,DISC:NRSVX20,AC:BLLN22}.
-A natural hope is to port this communication efficiency from $\ba$ to $\ca$.
-Recent work makes concrete progress in this direction: \cite{PODC:GhiLiuWat25} proposes a deterministic protocol that, assuming a hash function, achieves $\ca$ on $\mathbb{Z}$ with communication complexity $\bigO(L n + \poly(n, \kappa))$, breaking the $\Theta(L n^2)$ of broadcast-based approaches.
-As pointed out by \cite{PODC:GhiLiuWat25}, matching $\ba$-style communication in $\ca$ is intrinsically more delicate: the protocol must preserve enough structure (e.g., relative order in one dimension), while techniques from $\ba$ extension protocols, which involve compressing values, risk breaking this structure.
-In this paper, we investigate this communication gap further.
+This stands in contrast to $\ba$, where \emph{extension protocol} techniques allow $\bigO(L n + \poly(n,\kappa))$ bits of communication to be sufficient even via deterministic protocols, where $\kappa$ denotes a security parameter, matching the lower bound of $\Omega(L n)$ bits \cite{PODC:FitHir06,PODC:LiaVai11,PODC:GanPat16,DISC:NRSVX20,AC:BLLN22}.
+A natural hope is then to port this communication efficiency from $\ba$ to $\ca$.
+Recent work makes concrete progress in this direction: \cite{PODC:GhiLiuWat25} proposes a deterministic protocol that, assuming a hash function, achieves $\ca$ for integer inputs with communication complexity $\bigO(L n + \poly(n, \kappa))$, breaking the $\Theta(L n^2)$ of $\plainbc$-based approaches.
+As pointed out by \cite{PODC:GhiLiuWat25}, matching $\ba$-style communication in $\ca$ is intrinsically more delicate: techniques from $\ba$ extension protocols involve compressing values and hence lose information about the honest inputs' convex hull.
+In this paper, we investigate this communication gap beyond integers, for \emph{general} convexity spaces, where prior protocols achieve at least $\bigO(L n^2)$ bits of communication.
+We therefore ask the following: